keboola/component-generative-ai/README.md

 #### AI Service Provider: Hugging Face

-- API key is Provided by Keboola if one of the predefined models is used.
+- API key is Provided by Keboola if one of the predefined, serverless models is used.
 - If you want to use a custom model, you need to provide your own API key.

 - **API Key (`#api_token`)**